 Mrs Levey leads the teaching of French in school.
-Our school has recently enjoyed taking part in an Erasmus mobility + project, developing the role of French in school and providing us with a link to a school in Toulouse.
 We also offer children the exciting opportunity to take part in a French residential in Years 5 or 6.

 Our languages curriculum is reinforced by our residential trips to France.
 Pupils in Year 5 and 6 have the opportunity to participate in a residential trip, during which they are able to put into practise their language learning and develop a wider cultural appreciation of the language they are studying.
 We believe this acts as a great motivation for language learning and develops historical and intercultural understanding.

 Our Impact for French

 Our French curriculum will ensure all pupils develop their French vocabulary and a love of languages and learning about other cultures as well as key language learning skills, as set out by the national curriculum.
 Our curriculum has been developed in conjunction with our main local high school in order to ensure pupils can make a smooth transition and continue to progress as soon as they reach high school.
 The key skills as set out by the national curriculum are as follows: